Turkey Avocado Spring Rolls w/ Hoisin Peanut Dip

 - For the hoisin peanut dip: In medium bowl, combine all dip ingredients together (hoisin, peanut butter, rice vinegar, and sesame oil).
 Use a fork to help blend well.

 - For the rolls, gather all the ingredients together and get your rolling surface ready.
-Here's the latest photo tutorial on how to roll spring rolls.
+Here's our detailed tutorial on how to roll spring rolls.

 - On the 1/3 section of the rice paper wrapper closest to you, start layering your fillings.
 Lay your lettuce first on the soft spring roll wrapper, then add the rest of your desired fillings.